-- Depending on the bitness of your client application, double-click to run Simba Cassandra 2.4 32-bit.msi or Simba Cassandra 2.4 64-bit.msi. - 2.
-Click Next. - 3.
-Select the check box to accept the terms of the License Agreement if you agree, and then click Next. - 4.
+- 1. Depending on the bitness of your client application, double-click to run Simba Cassandra 2.4 32-bit.msi or Simba Cassandra 2.4 64-bit.msi. - Click Next. - Select the check box to accept the terms of the License Agreement if you agree, and then click Next. - 4.
 To change the installation location, click Change, then browse to the desired folder, and then click OK.
-To accept the installation location, click Next. - Click Install. - 6.
-When the installation completes, click Finish.
+To accept the installation location, click Next.

-7. If you received a license file via email, then copy the license file into the \lib subfolder in the installation folder you selected above.
+- 5. Click Install. - 6.
+When the installation completes, click Finish. - 7.
+If you received a license file through email, then copy the license file into the \lib subfolder of the installation folder you selected above.
+You must have Administrator privileges when changing the contents of this folder.